justinww04/home-security-app/README.md

 looking at adding more than one camera at time- re worked

-working on hand signal tracking again- worked on today  worked on today
+working on hand signal tracking again- worked on today  worked on today - worked on today again